lkissick/AI_trained_diffusion_model/README.md

 Here is the link to the data used: https://www.kaggle.com/datasets/superpotato9/dalle-recognition-dataset

+To use these files, upload the zipped data to your Drive, upload the unet file to your working Colab session, and run the notebook from there.

 The purpose of this project is to explore which features emerge from a diffusion model that is trained on AI-generated images.